14th December, 2018

-Girton Grammar School in Bendigo has achieved outstanding VCE results with a median ATAR score of 83 and 55% of its Year 12 VCE students ranking in the top 20% of the State.
+Girton Grammar School in Bendigo has achieved excellent VCE results with a median ATAR score of 80 and 22% of its Year 12 VCE students ranking in the top 10% of the State.

-Headmaster of Girton Grammar School, Mr Matthew Maruff, said that teachers were immensely proud of the graduating Year 12 cohort who had worked hard to earn their outstanding results.
+Headmaster of Girton Grammar School, Mr Matthew Maruff, said that teachers were immensely proud of the graduating Year 12 cohort who had worked hard to earn strong results.

 “Our teachers and parents also need to be acknowledged in these excellent VCE results.
-They have instilled belief in the students and provided feedback and care along the way,” he said.
+They have instilled belief in the students and provided valuable feedback and care along the way,” Mr Maruff said.

 Other VCE highlights for Girton Grammar School are as follows:

-- 2 students achieved perfect scores of 50 in individual subjects:
+- Lily Begg achieved a perfect score of 50 in Music Investigation

 “Our Year 12 students understand the importance of striving for excellence but importantly, that the journey to get there is the measure of the person that they are.

 “I am confident that this group of young people will leave Girton well prepared for whatever comes next and with a lifelong love of learning and desire to develop personally,” he said.

 Pictured: Girton Grammar Shcool 2018 Year 12 cohort